The new Clare County Library, designed by Keith Williams Architects in Ennis, County Clare has been granted planning consent.

 The building fabric exhibits a strong masonry presence using complimentary contrasting colour in the fenestration and integral panelling, to create strong rhythm on the façade.

-Technical design has commenced with a view to construction starting later in 2018.
+Technical design has commenced with a view to construction starting as soon as is feasible.

 Keith Williams, the firm’s founder and director of design stated,